opendocsg/opendoc-postman-guide/index.md

 ## Can I access Postman in the government intranet?

 Postman is only available on the internet at the moment.
-We will announce it under [release ntoes and round ups](./release-notes "Section 5: Release Notes & Roundups") when Postman can be accessed through the government intranet.
+We will announce it under [release notes and round ups](./release-notes "Section 5: Release Notes & Roundups") when Postman can be accessed through the government intranet.

 ## Data classification